udiaca/u0.vc/src/pages/en/posts/registered-psychologist-notes.md

 - I want the app to feel like there is a benevolent 'someone' living inside of your head.
     - I would use that.

+# Third session with Doris.

+Nov 23, 2022.
+1:15-2:15pm.

+- Neurodivergent: brains work differently than opposite of Neurotypical.
+    - A class of neurodivergent individuals who are low functioning tend to be repetitive
+    - Opposite spectrum, individuals who are high functioning tend to have hyper-focus (expertise)